 Fix Broken or Chipped Teeth With Dental Bonding

-Bonding, also known as Dental Bonding, or Tooth Bonding is an easy and effective way to fix a chipped, discolored, decayed, or misshaped tooth.
-The process involves a durable tooth-colored material, carefully molded onto your teeth to fit your mouth, being applied and hardened with a special LED light.
-This process bonds the material to your teeth, extending, filling, or recoloring your teeth and enhancing your smile.
+Bonding, also known as Dental Bonding, or Tooth Bonding is an easy and effective way to fix a chipped, discoloured, decayed, or misshaped tooth.
+The process involves a durable tooth-coloured material, carefully moulded onto your teeth to fit your mouth, being applied and hardened with a special LED light.
+This process bonds the material to your teeth, extending, filling, or recolouring your teeth and enhancing your smile.

 Considering Dental Bonding?